-The Imaging DOAS (IDOAS) is an instrument that uses a two-dimensional CCD as a detector in an imaging spectrometer to measure two-dimensional trace gas CDs.
-During our measurements, the horizontal direction of the CCD was used to resolve spectral information, while the vertical direction was used to capture one spatial dimension.
-The second spatial dimension (horizontal direction) is obtained by applying the push-broom method, realized by rotating a mirror to scan along the second spatial dimension (Lohberger et al., 2004; Bobrowski et al., 2006; Louban et al., 2009).
-The IDOAS instrument uses a quartz lens with $f = 30 \,\mathrm{mm}$ ($d = 20 \,\mathrm{mm}$) to image the incident radiation onto the entrance slit of the spectrograph (Jobin Yvon UFS-200, $f = 21 \,\mathrm{cm}$, f/# = 3.2, grating: 1200 lines mm^{-1}), an Andor DV-420-OE (1024 pixel columns by 255 pixel rows) serves as a detector.
-Measurements were conducted simultaneous to the SO_2 camera observations on 4 March 2011 to compare the NFOV-DOAS calibration with a second instrument and to verify the calibration over the spatial extend of the image instead of only the small region captured by the NFOV-DOAS.
+however, using the DOAS technique rather than Eq.
+(3).
+During the measurements, the horizontal direction of the CCD was used to resolve spectral information, while the vertical direction was used to capture one spatial dimension.
+The second spatial dimension (horizontal direction) is obtained by applying the push-broom method, realized by rotating a mirror to scan along the second spatial dimension.
+The I-DOAS instrument uses a quartz lens with f = 30 mm (d = 20 mm) to image the incident radiation onto the entrance slit of the spectrograph (Jobin Yvon UFS-200, f = 21 cm, f/# = 3.2, grating: 1200 lines mm^{-1} ; an Andor DV-420-OE (1024 pixel columns by 255 pixel rows) serves as a detector.
+Measurements were conducted simultaneous to the SO2 camera observations on 4 March 2011 to compare the NFOV-DOAS calibration with a second instrument and to verify the calibration over the spatial extent of the image instead of only the small region captured by the NFOV-DOAS.
 Information about the spatial resolution, FOV and settings are shown in Table 1.